-- Thorax: thoracic wall, diaphragm, breast, heart, pleura, lungs, mechanics of respiration, mediastinum (blood vessels, lymphatics, nerves, viscera)
+Thoracic wall, diaphragm, breast, heart, pleura, lungs, mechanics of respiration, mediastinum (blood vessels, lymphatics, nerves, viscera).

-- Abdomen: abdominal wall, inguinal canal, testes, peritoneum, viscera (GI tract, liver, biliary system, pancreas, spleen, kidneys, ureters, suprarenal glands), blood vessels, lymphatics, lumbar plexus
+Abdominal wall, inguinal canal, testes, peritoneum, viscera (GI tract, liver, biliary system, pancreas, spleen, kidneys, ureters, suprarenal glands), blood vessels, lymphatics, lumbar plexus.

-- Pelvis: bony pelvis, pelvic floor, female and male internal genitalia, urinary bladder, sigmoid colon, rectum, perineum (anal triangle, urogenital triangle, male and female external genitalia)
+Bony pelvis, pelvic floor, female and male internal genitalia, urinary bladder, sigmoid colon, rectum, perineum (anal triangle, urogenital triangle, male and female external genitalia).

-- Lower extremity: gluteal region, thigh, hip joint, leg, tibiofibular joints, popliteal fossa, knee joint, foot, ankle, superficial veins
+Gluteal region, thigh, hip joint, leg, tibiofibular joints, popliteal fossa, knee joint, foot, ankle, superficial veins.

-- Back: spine (curvatures, regional vertebra, intervertebral discs, facet joints, ligaments) and musculature
+Spine (curvatures, regional vertebra, intervertebral discs, facet joints, ligaments) and musculature.

-- Upper extremity: shoulder region, shoulder complex (joints), axilla, arm, forearm, radioulnar joints, elbow joint, hand, carpal tunnel
+Shoulder region, shoulder complex (joints), axilla, arm, forearm, radioulnar joints, elbow joint, hand, carpal tunnel.

-- Head and Neck: skull (adult and infant), face, ear, orbit and eyeball, eyelids, lacrimal apparatus, neck, cranial nerves, masticatory apparatus, oral cavity, salivary glands, nose, larynx, trachea, pharynx, esophagus, palate
+Skull (adult and infant), face, ear, orbit and eyeball, eyelids, lacrimal apparatus, neck, cranial nerves, masticatory apparatus, oral cavity, salivary glands, nose, larynx, trachea, pharynx, esophagus, palate.

 Textbooks and Materials